Based on my travel journal from 9/15/2006.

 We kicked back on the bed and just looked around, the only light in the room coming from the street lights.
 The curtains were bobbing and gyrating gently, as if they were liquid.
 I was entranced.
 Blue lights traced everything else, and when I closed my eyes I saw fantastic geometric landscapes, fractal swirls, and endless moving figures, shapes, and lights as real as if I had my eyes open.
 It was all crystal-clear, better than any CG animation you’d see in a movie.

 At one point Critter went to the bathroom and was in there for several minutes…when he came out, his eyes were bugging out.
-“You need to go in there!
+“You need to go in the bathroom!
 Just sit in the dark and stare off into space.
 You won’t believe it!!”
 Um, OK.

 So I went into the bathroom and shut the door, lowered the toilet lid, and sat down in absolute darkness.
 And holy fucking shitballs… Having nothing to focus on visually, my mind completely opened up.
 Giger-esque forms sprang up, outlined in neon blue.
 Geometric scenes straight out of an Escher gallery appeared, morphing from one to the next, mixed with shifting patterns which had a vaguely Egyptian feel to them… Roman columns were rising and falling, zooming past me… At one point (and this is where things start to sound a little nutty) my mind seemed to be flying through the animated blueprints of a vast machine of some sort, in full 3-D. I was completely dumbstruck, my mouth hanging open in wonderment.
 I kept thinking, “What is all this stuff?
 Where does it come from?
 Is this all really just a chemical thing??”
 I had the distinct feeling that I was being shown something, but I didn’t understand what it was.
 As if an otherworldly presence was saying “Hey, look at this!”
 I keep mentioning Escher and Dalí, but it then hit me that they must have drawn some inspiration from similar experiences.
 (Dalí supposedly didn’t get inspiration from drugs, but at that moment I was totally certain he had.)
 The whole experience was like being inside their paintings, so surreal and beautiful, but also somehow alien.
 Just in-effing-effable.